The Mean-Field Survival Model for Stripe Formation in Zebrafish Exhibits Turing Instability: Results

 Theorem \ref{thm: Asymptotes} and Corollary \ref{cor: Asymptotes} provide results regarding the behavior of the neutral stability curves of individual Fourier modes and bifurcation curves respectively.
 Namely, these curves approach asymptotes in both directions and the formulas for these asymptotes can be calculated explicitly.

-\begin{theorem} For the value(s) of \(k\) in Theorem \ref{thm: Continuous Bifurcation} which are unstable, \(\mathcal{U}_{k}(h,N)\) is bounded on the left by a vertical asymptote and bounded below and on the right by an oblique asymptote.
+\begin{theorem} For the value(s) of \(k\) in Theorem \ref{thm: Continuous Bifurcation} which are unstable, \(\mathcal{U}_{k}(h,N)\) is bounded on the left by a vertical asymptote and bounded below and on the right by a slant asymptote.
 These asymptotes are characterized by the following equations:

 For all \(k\) which are unstable, \(\hfrac{\pi}{4}<\theta<\hfrac{\pi}{2}\). \end{theorem}